pyeve/eve/docs/features.rst

 were soft deleted will now be live again on your API.
-It is therefore necessary when disabling soft delete to perform a data migration to remove all documents with ``_deleted == True``, and recommended to remove the ``_deleted`` field from restored documents where ``_deleted == False`` is stored in the database.
-Enabling soft delete in an existing application is safe, and will maintain documents deleted from that point forward.
+It is therefore necessary when disabling soft delete to perform a data migration to remove all documents with ``_deleted == True``, and recommended to remove the ``_deleted`` field from documents where ``_deleted == False``.
+Enabling soft delete in an existing application is safe, and will maintain documents deleted from that point on.

 .. _eventhooks: